-GCNYC-3-37 Business Strategy For The Common Good (Formally known as Business Strategy as an Instrument for Economic, Social and Environmental Sustainability) 3
+GCNYC-4-02 Business Strategy as an Instrument for Economic, Social and Environmental Sustainability (Formally known as Global Strategy - Challenges and Choices) 4 None

 This course aims to provide students with academic knowledge and analytical tools with which to discuss and practice strategic management in a world characterized by rapid change and increasing concerns for economic, social and environmental sustainability.
 The course seeks to address the who, what, why, where and how of strategic decisions, with an emphasis on generating sustainable growth across national boundaries.
 Students will develop the knowledge and skills required to undertake the necessary research and analysis to advise a firm on the issues organizations face, and the choices they must make, to develop strategies for sustainable growth.